eliteninza/CourtCounter/README.md

 # CourtCounter
-It is a digital scorecard for basketball match.
+It is a digital scorecard for basketball match which you can increase the points by +1,+2,+3 for teams also a reset button to reset the scores.
-Uses of layout weights layouts within layouts.